the-deep-learners/study-group/weekly-work/week13/README.md

 ---
 ## Up Next

-For our next session, we will be studying Reinforcement Learning.
-The recommended preparatory work is:
+For our next session, we will be studying [Reinforcement Learning](https://github.com/the-deep-learners/study-group/tree/master/weekly-work/week14).

-1. TBD
-2. TBD